MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/Customize-Image/AddingWin32Services.md

 or addfid <product name> Test <your Win32 service app name> -OEM
 ```

-  This adds a FeatureID corresponding to the identifier you chose for your Win32 service app to the `C:\iot-adk-addonkit-master\Workspace\Source-arm\Packages\OEMFM.xml` file (under the OEM Features section).
+  This adds a FeatureID corresponding to the identifier you chose for your Win32 service app to the C:\IoT\Workspaces\ContosoWS\Source-<arch>\Packages\OEMFM.xml` file (under the OEM Features section).

 ## Build and Test Image